-Below, we’ve compiled complete list of all the payroll companies, currently allowed by The Screen Actors Guild.
+Below, we’ve compiled complete list of all the film payroll companies currently allowed by The Screen Actors Guild.
 By no means a top list (we already made that), use this list to check if your payroll company is allowed to handle SAG payroll.

 While all SAG payroll companies have to meet the same requirements to be approved, what separates one film payroll company from another is price and technology.

-Since the dawn of Hollywood, traditional payroll has been a paper and pen process filling cabinets full of paper - hidden away in far off places.
+Since the dawn of Hollywood, traditional film payroll has been a paper and pen process filling cabinets full of paper hidden away in far off places.

 Actors have no idea what their checks are for and receive them consistently late.

-Wrapbook too is changing this by digitizing payroll into an intuitive app - facilitating onboarding, payroll, document sharing, timesheets, and kit fee reimbursements.
+Wrapbook too is changing this by digitizing film payroll into an intuitive app, facilitating onboarding, payroll, document sharing, timesheets, and kit fee reimbursements.

 Timesheets and invoices can be submitted, each day, through your crew’s phones.
 And if you ever run into trouble, chat with your dedicated paymaster, available 24/7.